Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Asymptotics and inference

-where $\psi_\tau(\cdot)$ is as in \eqref{eq:score} and $\hat \tau(X_i)$ are predictions from the causal survival forest.
-We then estimate the best linear projection parameters \eqref{eq:BLP} by running linear regression of \smash{$\hGamma_i$} on the features of interest $A_i$; see Algorithm~\ref{alg:dr} for details. \citet{semenova2017estimation} show that this approach yields a $\sqrt{n}$-rate central limit theorem for $\beta$ and $\beta_0$ under conditions analogous to those of Proposition \ref{prop:DR} on the nuisance components.
-In the case of our forest-based approach, the rates of convergence for nuisance components may be slower than those required by the result of \citet{semenova2017estimation} so we cannot formally verify that a $\sqrt{n}$-rate central limit theorem holds for us; however, as shown in our simulation experiments (see Figure \ref{blpsim}), the estimator of \citet{semenova2017estimation} has a very nearly normal sampling distribution.
+where $\psi_\tau(\cdot)$ is as in \eqref{eq:score} and $\hat \tau(X_i)$ are CATE estimates provided by the causal survival forest.
+We then estimate the best linear projection (BLP) parameters \eqref{eq:BLP} by running a linear regression of \smash{$\hGamma_i$} on the features of interest $A_i$; i.e., the regression $\hGamma_i \sim A_i$.
+Confidence intervals can be derived via any misspecification- and heteroskedasticity-robust approach to inference with ordinary least squares; in our implementation, we use the sandwich variance estimator with $HC_3$ covariance weights following \citet{mackinnon1985some}.

+\citet{semenova2017estimation} show that this approach yields a $\sqrt{n}$-rate central limit theorem for $\beta$ and $\beta_0$ under conditions analogous to those of Proposition \ref{prop:DR} on the nuisance components.
+In the case of our forest-based approach, the rates of convergence for nuisance components may be slower than those required by the result of \citet{semenova2017estimation} so we cannot formally verify that a $\sqrt{n}$-rate central limit theorem holds for us; however, as shown in our simulation experiments (see Figure~\ref{blpsim}), the estimator of \citet{semenova2017estimation} has a very nearly normal sampling distribution.

+\begin{rema} It would also be possible to consider the pseudo-outcomes from \eqref{eq:DR} as left-hand-side variables for non-parametric regression, thus providing an alternative starting point for non-parametric estimation of CATE with survival outcomes.
+This class of approaches has received considerable attention in recent years; see, e.g., \citet{fan2022estimation}, \citet{kennedy2020optimal} and \citet{zimmert2019nonparametric}.
+Meanwhile, another alternative to best linear projections is to apply assumption-lean inference recently proposed by \citet{vansteelandt2020assumption} who use non-parametric projection to assess associations of the CATE with one variable at a time. \citet{vansteelandt2020assumption} argue that this approach provides robust summaries of the CATE when $\tau(\cdot)$ is non-linear in terms of the summarizing variables $A_i$. \end{rema}